omidreza-amrollahi/gemini-fullstack-langgraph-quickstart/README.md

 - 💬 Fullstack application with a React frontend and LangGraph backend.
 - 🧠 Powered by a LangGraph agent for advanced research and conversational AI.
-- 🔍 Dynamic search query generation using Google Gemini models.
+- 🔍 Dynamic search query generation using Azure OpenAI models.
 - 🌐 Integrated web research via Google Search API.
 - 🤔 Reflective reasoning to identify knowledge gaps and refine searches.
 - 📄 Generates answers with citations from gathered sources.